How to Make Sweetened Condensed Milk

 This sweetened condensed milk recipe is quite easy.
 You only need regular milk, sugar and time.
 I prefer to use whole milk, but skim or 2% work as well.

-1. Heat milk and sugar in a heavy bottom saucepan over low heat.
+1. Heat milk and sugar Combine milk and sugar in a medium saucepan over low heat.
+Stir over low heat until the sugar has dissolved.

-3. Increase heat to medium heat or a very low simmer with just tiny bubbles.
+2. Simmer.
+Increase heat to medium heat or a very low simmer with just tiny bubbles.
 When the bubbles start, do not stir otherwise the mixture will break.

-1. At this point, you can whisk in a small amount of vanilla extract, or any other extract your recipe might benefit from or just keep it plain.
+4. Add extract.
+At this point, you can whisk in a small amount of vanilla extract, or any other extract your recipe might benefit from or just keep it plain.
 It will have a delightful caramelized flavor all on its own.

-2. Remove saucepan from heat and transfer to a heat safe bowl or jar.
+5. Remove from heat.
+Remove saucepan from heat and transfer to a heat safe bowl or jar.
 Cool fully at room temperature.

 Storage & Freezing

-Freezing – You can freeze it for up to 3 months in an airtight container or plastic bag.
+You can freeze it for up to 3 months in an airtight container or plastic bag.
 After 3 months it starts to develop ice crystals.
 Allow to thaw at room temperature for a few hours before using.
 Do not microwave to defrost.

-sweetened condensed milk for pinterest
+spoon in jar of sweetened condensed milk

 Recipes the Use Sweetened Condensed Milk

-A spoon coated with sweetened condensed milk
+overhead shot of spoon of sweetened condensed milk

-Homemade Sweetened Condensed Milk
+Recipe for Sweetened Condensed Milk

-5 from 5 votes
+5 from 9 votes

 Learn how to make sweetened condensed milk at home with just 2 ingredients!
 From there make dulce de leche, caramel sauce or even dulce bars!